mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 }
 ```

-we could run it in our wrapper as well without any issues.
+We could run it in our wrapper as well without any issues.

 This is exactly what developers find exciting about generators.
 They actually allow you to introduce custom functionality to the code that looks very regular (apart from `yield` calls of course).